-- Any one of the students filing a joint federal income tax return.
-A copy of the joint federal tax return must be included in the Applicant's file; - A household consisting of a single parent (with custody) and a school age child or children, both of whom are not dependents of a third party; - A household receiving assistance under Title IV of the Social Security Act; - A student who was previously under the care and placement of the State agency responsible for administering a plan under part B or part E of Title IV of the Social Security Act; - 5) A household receiving Temporary Assistance for Needy Families; or - 6) A member of the household enrolled in and receiving assistance under the Job Training Partnership Act or similar governmental job training program.
+Any one of the students filing a joint federal income tax return.
+A copy of the joint federal tax return must be included in the applicant's file;

+- A household consisting of a single parent (with custody) and a school age child or children, both of whom are not dependents of a third party; - 3) A household receiving assistance under Title IV of the Social Security Act; - 4) A household receiving Temporary Assistance for Needy Families; or - 5) A member of the household enrolled in and receiving assistance under the Job Training Partnership Act or similar governmental job training program.

-Eligibility for Market Rate Units:
+Eligibility for Market Units:

 Applicant must earn enough gross income to satisfy Agent of an ability to pay the unrestricted rental amount.
-Generally, except for persons who are using a housing choice voucher to rent the unit, the Applicant must earn at least 3 times the rental amount.
+Generally, except for persons who are using a housing choice voucher to rent the unit, the applicant must earn at least 3 times the rental amount.
 The Agent based on market conditions may adjust this amount from time to time.